Avenue Q: Touring productions

-The first national tour began at the Spreckels Theatre in San Diego, California on June 30, 2007.
+The first national tour began at the Spreckels Theatre in San Diego, California, on June 30, 2007.
 Broadway director and choreographer Jason Moore and Ken Roberson returned in those roles, as did most other Broadway creative team members.
 The tour played a total of 721 performances in 22 cities, and closed at the Fox Cities Performing Arts Center in Appleton, Wisconsin on May 10, 2009.
 A second national tour opened in Clemson, South Carolina in September 2009 under direction of the same creative team, and closed in Huntsville, Alabama on April 23, 2011.

-The first UK tour began at the Theatre Royal Bath in February, 2011 and closed at Northampton's Derngate in July.
-A second UK and Ireland tour began in January, 2012 at the Theatre Royal, Plymouth, Sell A Door Theatre Company launched a British revival of the show in April 2014, which ran for 3 weeks at Greenwich Theatre, followed by a 12-week UK tour.
+The first UK tour began at the Theatre Royal Bath in February 2011 and closed at Northampton's Derngate in July.
+A second UK and Ireland tour began in January 2012 at the Theatre Royal, Plymouth, Sell A Door Theatre Company launched a British revival of the show in April 2014, which ran for 3 weeks at Greenwich Theatre, followed by a 12-week UK tour.
 The tour differed from the West End production in that Gary Coleman, as in the Broadway production, was portrayed by a female actress.
 The production toured the UK again in 2015–16; another touring production started in 2019.

-International Productions
+International productions

-An Australian production opened in June 2009 at the Comedy Theatre, Melbourne, Victoria, directed by Jonathan Biggins and featuring a local cast, including Michala Banas as Kate/Lucy.
+An Australian production opened in June 2009 at the Comedy Theatre, Melbourne, directed by Jonathan Biggins and featuring a local cast, including Michala Banas as Kate/Lucy.
 The production visited Sydney in August, before touring Canberra (Australian Capital Territory), Perth (Western Australia), Adelaide (South Australia), Brisbane (Queensland), and Auckland in New Zealand, and closed in June 2010.
 The show won a number of Helpmann Awards, including Best Direction, Best Actress and Best Actor.

-Avenue Q has had additional international productions in Australia, France, Portugal, Germany, Hong Kong, Brazil, South Africa and Mexico, among others.
+Avenue Q has had additional international productions in Australia, Brazil, Denmark, France, Germany, Hong Kong, Mexico, Portugal, South Africa and Spain, among others.

+Planned productions

+A West End revival at the Shaftesbury Theatre is planned to play from 20 March to 29 August 2026, reuniting members of the original creative team.